-Is it safe to go to Papua New Guinea?
+Is it safe to go to PNG?
 That is a question I get asked a lot and the honest answer is no, it is not 100% safe.
 Yet, where is these days and in my experience the risks are manageable and are far outweighed by the overall experience.

 PNG is certainly not without it’s faults.
 But it is unique country and for the adventurous traveler it offers a pretty special experience.